jsdelivr/globalping/README.md

 Here's when a probe is considered online and available through our API:
 - **It's up-to-date.** A probe running an older version will be forced to auto-update before it becomes available.
 - **It passes quality control tests.** Every probe must pass a test, ensuring it's connected to a reasonably stable network without packet loss.
 This test is done regularly; if a probe fails, it gets taken offline.
+- **It's not behind a VPN**.
+We block probes that we detect are hosted behind VPNs or other proxying techniques, as they would report incorrect latency and routing data, making them unusable.

 This whole process is completely automated and managed by our platform.